canjs/can-map-define/docs/get.md

 This technique should only be used when the `lastSetValue` is some form of observable, that when it changes, can update the `getter` value.

-For simple conversions, [can-map-define.set] or [can-map-define.type] should be used.
+For simple conversions, [can-map-define.set set] or [can-map-define._type type] should be used.

 ## Updating the virtual property value